outlyerapp/dataloop-chef/README.md

 Requirements
 ------------
 * Chef 11 or higher
+* Chef 12.14 or higher on Microsoft Windows platforms
 * see metadata.rb for cookbook dependencies

 Platforms
 ---------
 * Ubuntu 10.04, 12.04, 140.4
 * Rhel/Centos >= 6
+* Microsoft Windows

 Optional
 ------------